Weizhi-Du/intro-to-flask-guide/README.md

 ## Step 6: Setup the React Frontend

+> [**React**](https://react.dev/learn) is a JavaScript library for building dynamic, interactive user interfaces.
+Unlike plain HTML/CSS, React allows developers to create reusable components and manage the application's state efficiently, making it easier to build.
+React also uses a virtual DOM to update only the parts of the UI that change, resulting in faster performance compared to manually updating the DOM with plain HTML/CSS.

-Make sure that Node.js has been installed on your end (you should have it after finishing *Module 6: Real-Time Web Applications* in CSE330).
+Make sure that [Node.js](https://classes.engineering.wustl.edu/cse330/index.php?title=Node.JS) has been installed on your end (you should have it after finishing [*Module 6: Real-Time Web Applications*](https://classes.engineering.wustl.edu/cse330/index.php?title=Module_6) in CSE330).

 We create a React app:
 ```